Switch Broadband Provider in 2022: Help, Answers and Advice

+Are you feeling like you need to switch broadband provider?
 You don’t need to put up with an overpriced, slow internet connection.
-These days, switching your internet is hassle-free and quicker than ever.
+These days, with so many of us working from home or needing to stay connected, switching broadband supplier is hassle-free and quicker than ever.
 Find out how easy it is to switch broadband providers, cut your bills and get a much faster, better service.

 For most people, the two main considerations are connection speed and cost.
 Did your broadband provider give you a discounted rate for the first year but then after that your price went up?
 Maybe you’re tearing your hair out because your download speed can’t keep up with your TV viewing habits.
 If so, you could easily upgrade to faster broadband.
 Or perhaps your current plan only lets you download a certain amount of data and you want to change to unlimited broadband instead.

 If any of this sounds familiar it’s time to reconsider your options and look for a better deal.
-Not only is the whole switching process much more straightforward than it used to be, home broadband availability and connection speeds have also improved enormously in recent years.
+If you're keen on switching broadband providers you'll be glad to know that not only is the whole process much more straightforward than it used to be, but that home broadband availability and connection speeds have also improved enormously in recent years.
 However, according to an Ofcom report from May 2019 2018, despite all these changes a huge number of households are still paying for slow internet when they could have a better service at no extra cost.

-Depending on your circumstances, you could save £5-£25 a month (£60-£300 a year) when you change broadband providers.Keep an eye out for different tricks to cut your bills; for instance, it often works out cheaper in the long run to pay line rental upfront for a year instead of paying every month.
+If you're deciding whether or not to switch broadband provider it's worth noting that, depending on your circumstances, you could save £5-£25 a month (£60-£300 a year) just by switching broadband providers.Keep an eye out for different tricks to cut your bills; for instance, it often works out cheaper in the long run to pay line rental upfront for a year instead of paying every month.

 Broadband bundles often include a phone service, so maybe you’re paying a few pounds a month extra for evening and weekend calls that you don’t really need.
 While you generally still need a landline to get a broadband plan, it's most likely that you don't actually use the phone any more.